HelpBot Assistant

 Ensuring accessibility

-The PDF Viewer component’s accessibility levels are ensured through an accessibility-checker and axe-core software tools during automated testing.
+The PDF Viewer component’s accessibility compliance is validated through automated testing using accessibility-checker and axe-core software tools.

 NOTE